 Caffeine is a natural stimulant found in certain plants, including coffee beans, tea leaves, and cacao beans (used to make chocolate).
 Caffeine is also synthetically produced and added to certain processed beverages, foods, and medications.

 Caffeine affects the central nervous system, increasing alertness and reducing fatigue.
 It works by blocking the action of adenosine, a neurotransmitter that promotes sleep and relaxation.

 It is important to note that while caffeine can have positive effects, excessive consumption can cause side effects like restlessness, increased heart rate, anxiety, insomnia, and digestive issues.
 It is therefore recommended to consume caffeine in moderation.

 Although some protein powders contain added caffeine, most do not.
-In other words, unless a protein powder contains a naturally caffeinated ingredient like coffee, cocoa, or green tea, it is probably caffeine-free.
-Our vanilla protein powder, for instance, is made with egg whites, coconut, vanilla, and monk fruit.
+Unless a protein powder contains a naturally caffeinated ingredient like coffee, cocoa, or green tea, it is probably caffeine-free.
+Our vanilla protein powder, for instance, is made with egg whites, coconut, maple sugar, and vanilla.
 None of these ingredients contain caffeine, so the protein powder itself is also caffeine-free.

 Some protein powders are naturally caffeinated.
-Our mocha and matcha protein powders for example, contain a small amount of caffeine because they are made with spray-dried coffee and matcha (green tea) respectively.
-In both cases, the caffeinated ingredients are added for flavor, not for their stimulating effects.
+Our mocha and matcha protein powders, for example, contain a small amount of caffeine because they are made with spray-dried coffee and matcha respectively.
+In both cases, the caffeinated ingredients are added for flavor, not their stimulating effects.